hikeventures/hikeventures.github.io/_posts/2015-06-18-best-portable-usb-battery-for-hiking-backpacking.markdown

 ---

 On our hiking and backpacking trips we need a lot of energy to power our USB devices such as our GoPro Hero camera, Suunto Ambit3, iPhones and iPads or headlamps.
 For a multi-day trip where we have no access to a power socket we solely rely on a portable USB battery to charge our devices.
 We are also lately experimenting with a solar panel and we will publish our findings on our blog latest by the end of the year.

+Please note that the links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 <a href="https://www.flickr.com/photos/90204224@N07/18296050823"><img src="https://c4.staticflickr.com/4/3786/18296050823_382029ba5c_o.jpg" width="992" height="744" alt="Anker Astro E5"></a>